STATrack: A Target-Aware Fully Spiking Neural Network for Efficient UAV Tracking: Experiments

-We compare the proposed STATrack with 16 state-of-the-art UAV trackers on four challenging benchmarks, namely UAV123, VisDrone2018, UAVDT, and DTB70.
-The overall comparison results are reported in Table \ref{tab:sota}, covering representative methods based on DCF, CNN, and Transformer architectures.
-Compared with DCF-based trackers, STATrack consistently outperforms all existing methods across all evaluation metrics.
-Specifically, it achieves an average precision of 82.0\% and an average success rate of 64.1\%, surpassing the best-performing DCF tracker RACF \cite{RACF} (75.9\%, 51.8\%) by 6.1\% and 12.3\%, respectively.
-When compared with CNN-based approaches, STATrack also demonstrates stable and consistent advantages.
-In particular, STATrack improves the average precision and success rate by 0.6\% and 4.0\%, respectively, over the CNN-based tracker DRCI \cite{DRCL} (81.4\%, 60.1\%), while consuming only 34.3\% of its energy, highlighting its superior energy efficiency.
+\textbf{Comparison with Lightweight Trackers} We compare the proposed STATrack with 19 state-of-the-art lightweight UAV trackers on four challenging benchmarks, namely UAV123, VisDrone2018, UAVDT, and DTB70.
+The overall comparison results are reported in Table \ref{tab:sota}, covering representative trackers based on DCF, CNN, and ViT architectures.

-In comparison with state-of-the-art Transformer-based trackers, STATrack achieves a more competitive balance between performance and efficiency.
-Although Aba-ViTrack \cite{AbaViTrack} and TATrack-DeiT \cite{TATrack} exhibit slightly higher average precision, STATrack shows stronger robustness in complex scenarios.
-Notably, it achieves the highest Succ scores on UAV123 and UAVDT, with 66.9\% and 61.6\%, respectively, validating its effectiveness in long-term tracking and challenging background conditions.
-Moreover, STATrack ranks among the top three methods in terms of average success rate (64.1\%).
-Regarding computational cost, benefiting from the sparse and event-driven nature of spiking neural networks, STATrack consumes only 5.7 mJ of energy, which is significantly lower than most ANN-based Transformer trackers.
-Although its parameter count is slightly higher than that of some DeiT models, STATrack exhibits substantially lower energy consumption and higher deployment efficiency on practical hardware platforms, making it particularly suitable for resource-constrained UAV applications.
+Compared with DCF-based trackers, STATrack consistently achieves substantial improvements across all evaluation metrics.
+Specifically, STATrack obtains an average precision of 85.6\% and an average success rate of 67.2\%, outperforming the best-performing DCF-based tracker RACF \cite{RACF} by 9.7\% and 15.4\%, respectively.
+This demonstrates that the proposed fully spiking framework can achieve much stronger representation capability than traditional hand-crafted tracking methods while maintaining low energy consumption.

+When compared with CNN-based lightweight trackers, STATrack also shows clear advantages in both accuracy and efficiency.
+For example, STATrack improves the average precision over DRCI \cite{DRCL} from 81.4\% to 85.6\%, and improves the average success rate over the strongest CNN-based result from 60.5\% to 67.2\%.
+Meanwhile, STATrack consumes only 5.6 mJ, which is about 33.7\% of the energy consumption of DRCI.
+These results indicate that STATrack achieves a more favorable accuracy--energy trade-off than CNN-based UAV trackers.

+Compared with recent ViT-based trackers, STATrack achieves highly competitive or superior tracking performance while maintaining lower theoretical energy consumption.
+In terms of average precision, STATrack reaches 85.6\%, tying with ORTrack-DeiT \cite{ORTrackDeiT} for the best result.
+More importantly, STATrack achieves the highest average success rate of 67.2\%, surpassing ORTrack-DeiT, Aba-ViTrack \cite{AbaViTrack}, TATrack-DeiT \cite{TATrack}, AVTrack-DeiT \cite{AVTrack}, and SGLATrack-DeiT \cite{SGLATrackDeiT}.
+On individual benchmarks, STATrack achieves the best success scores on UAV123 and VisDrone2018, with 67.6\% and 69.4\%, respectively, and also performs strongly on UAVDT with a success rate of 65.3\%.
+These results suggest that STATrack is robust to challenging UAV scenarios such as background clutter, scale variation, and complex motion.